-A recovering addict may have to deal with a psychological problem that led to the addiction in the first place.
+A recovering drug and alcohol users may have to deal with a psychological problem that led to the addiction in the first place.

-Although not an official psychological diagnosis, “King Baby Syndrome” is widely recognized by therapists.
+Although not an official psychological diagnosis, “King Baby Syndrome” is widely recognised by therapists.

 A person with King Baby Syndrome is more likely to use a lot of drugs and alcohol than others.
 Hurtful childhood experiences often lead to the disorder, as is the case for so many other problems.